Internship opportunities for Biomedical Sciences

 • The ÏòÈÕ¿ûÊÓƵCareer Network site will help facilitate career-related conversations between you and the ÏòÈÕ¿ûÊÓƵNetwork.
 This platform will allow you to seek knowledge and advice, explore career fields in which you are interested, and build your professional network with alumni worldwide.

 • Professional Development Fund is available for undergraduate students.
 Students can apply to cover career-related expenses.
 To apply, you will first need to meet with career center staff.
-Use Handshake or contact their office to schedule an appointment for "Getting Started with Career Services" with any career counselor, adding PD fund under "Help Requested."
+Use Handshake or contact their office to schedule an appointment for "Getting Started with Career Center" with any career counselor, adding PD fund under "Help Requested."
 Just so you know, you will receive the application after you meet to discuss your goals for using the funds.

 • Bioethics internships often offered by the Medical College of Wisconsin and it is advertised at the college level.